 The other big learning has been finding the tools that help set us up for success — or, at the very least make our job easier.
 Scheduling our content with CoSchedule has been huge and we are also implementing other things like Trello to help manage our team.
 Whenever a story is published, we share it with the company in a unique content channel on Slack.
 We rarely email each other.
 Instead, we let the conversation dictate our work and let people get their stuff done without useless emailing.”

 Supercharge Your 2018 Marketing Strategy

-Whether you’re tweaking your content marketing strategy in 2018 or trying something new, take a page from the lessons that others have learned for inspiration.
-Content marketers and publishers are improving processes, talking to customers, segmenting their content, and using the right tools.
+Whether you’re brainstorming blog post ideas, tweaking your content marketing strategy in 2018, or building out your social media channels using the social media buttons, take a page from the lessons that others have learned for inspiration.
+Content marketers and publishers are improving their SEO performances, streamlining processes, talking to customers, segmenting their content, and using the right tools.

 You can get the latest news, tips, and thought-leadership content by signing up for our monthly newsletter to stay on top of your game!